metroite/datapacks/README.md

 ## Version

-These datapacks were created in Minecraft 1.13.X, they might be working in newer versions of Minecraft.
+These datapacks were created in Minecraft 1.13.X, they might be working in newer versions of Minecraft (client and server).

 ## [Feedback](https://github.com/Metroite/datapacks/issues)